manijs82/PCG-Dungeon/README.md

 - 4 different room types
   - Main path has its own room type
   - branches of the main path have their own type (randomized between 2 types)
-  - Alon rooms have their own room type
+  - Alone rooms have their own room type

 ## Steps of the algorithm